deftkitten/gen-prog-notes/CSS.md

 - animation-name
 - animation-duration

-**@keyframes** is how to specify exactly what happens within the animation over the duration.
-This is done by giving CSS properties for specific "frames" during the animation, with percentages ranging from 0% to 100%
+**@keyframes** specifies exactly what happens within the animation over the duration, defines specific "frames" during the animation, with percentages ranging from 0% to 100%

 EXAMPLE:
 ```